tachyon-ops/redux-auto-actions/README.md

 </Provider>
 ```

-- 4. You can create your `App.tsx`
+### 4 You can create your `App.tsx`

+#### redux-auto-actions way

-- redux-auto-actions way: if you are using our cool Connect helper, which is aimed at removing TypeScript boilerplate around your component construction, you can think of any argument passed to `stateAndDispatch()` as the function signature of `connect()` from `react-redux`.
+If you are using our cool Connect helper, which is aimed at removing TypeScript boilerplate around your component construction, you can think of any argument passed to `stateAndDispatch()` as the function signature of `connect()` from `react-redux`.
+Remember that for more advanced usages (using `mergeParam` or `options`) you will need to use `react-redux` boilerplate.
+More info in [Redux.js docs - Typing the connect higher order component](https://redux.js.org/recipes/usage-with-typescript/#typing-the-connect-higher-order-component)

 ```tsx
 import React from 'react';